 Given the urgency of guiding research investments and corresponding programming and policy responses to address COVID-19 and the long- term health, economic and social consequences of the pandemic, UNU-IIGH proposes a collaborative research agenda-setting exercise for gender and COVID-19, as part of Gender and Health Policy Hub’s inaugural scope of work.

-Here is a brief concept note that describes some of our initial thoughts.
+Here is an earlier brief concept note that describes some of our initial thoughts.
+(September 2020)

 Please let us know of your interest in participating by filling out this expression of interest form.

 We are looking for diverse voices and representation from UN agencies and other multilaterals, civil society, national actors in policy development/ programme implementation, and research organizations.

 Researchers from UNU-IIGH and the School of Public Health, University of Western Cape, South Africa form the steering committee that plays an initiating and coordinating role to ensure cohesiveness, quality, and timely completion of the process.

 Steering committee for gender and COVID-19 research agenda setting:

 School of Public Health from the University of Western Cape